Tom Brashear - Director of Development Services

 Lebanon, TN 37087

-The Wilson County Codes Department, is here to help you with the permitting process for the construction of your new home or with any building improvements you make on your property.
-If you have questions concerning the process, feel free to contact us by phone, fax or email.
+The Wilson County Codes Department is here to help you with the permitting process for the construction of your new home, addition to your home, and any new buildings or improvements to existing buildings you make on your property.
+If you have questions concerning the process, please feel free to contact us by phone, fax or email.
 For best results, visit us in our office so we may get a more precise look at your property from plats, tax maps or deeds.
 This will help to verify the buildable status of your property and avoid any surprises or delays in your permitting process.

 The Wilson County Codes Department is in place to enforce the regulations set forth in the Wilson County Zoning Ordinance.

-The office is open Monday thru Friday 8:00am – 4:00pm and is located in the Courthouse Annex, 233 E. Gay Street, Lebanon, TN.
+The office is open Monday thru Friday 8:00am – 4:00pm (excluding all state holidays) and is located in the Courthouse Annex at 233 E. Gay Street, Lebanon, TN.

 Fees for the Adequate Facilities Tax (AFT) for Wilson County, Lebanon, Mt.
 Juliet, and Watertown are collected in this office.
 Please contact this office for the AFT fee schedules for residential, commercial, industrial, and institutional.